GovTechSG/CFT-Docs/sftp/job-script-draft.md

 **<u>Important notes</u>**

-- These scripts are basic templates that you need to adjust for your specific use:
-  -  **Check your zone settings**
-      - For Internet Zone (EZ): Look for comments with `EZ` or `INTERNET`
-      - For Intranet Zone (IZ): Look for comments with `IZ` or `INTRANET`

-  - **Check your authentication method**
-      - For SSH Key only: Use the default settings
-      - For SSH Key AND Password: Look for comments about "SSH Key AND Password"
-  - **Refer to the script comments**
-    - Comments in the script (lines starting with `#`) will guide you on what to change
-    - Make changes only where the comments indicate
+- If you have added customisations such as a Vanity ID or Custom Port, refer to [Other requirements](#other-requirements) for the changes required.
 - When the **File Archive** feature is enabled, using the `lcd` command in your SFTP job script may result in incorrect file paths.
 To prevent this, avoid using the `lcd` command when File Archive is enabled.
-- If you have added customisations such as a Vanity ID or Custom Port, refer to [Other requirements](#other-requirements) for the changes required.

 ## SFTP Scheduler as Sender